Disaster preparedness (cultural property): Categories of disaster

 Cultural property faces threats from a variety of sources on a daily basis, from thieves, vandals, and pests; to pollution, light, humidity, and temperature; to natural emergencies and physical forces.
 Effects stemming from these issues can be treated and sometimes reversed with interventive conservation after the damage has occurred.
 However, many of the sources of danger mentioned above are controllable, and others are at least predictable.
 Disaster preparedness strives to mitigate the occurrence of damage and deterioration through risk management, research and the implementation of procedures which enhance the safety of cultural heritage objects and collections.
 Disaster preparedness is considered an integral part of collections maintenance, and collections management and is related to museum integrated pest management and museum environments.

 Agents of deterioration are forces which act upon materials and cause them to change or deteriorate over time.
 There are commonly held to be ten main agents of deterioration.
 These are incorrect temperature, incorrect relative humidity, light, dust & pollutants (also called contaminants), pests, physical forces, theft & vandalism, fire, water, and dissociation or custodial neglect.
 It is important to recognize the type of damage each agent may present as well as ways to mitigate harmful effects.

 Most of these forces can vary in intensity and severity.
 For example, earthquakes are a type of physical force that can cause widespread and severe damage to cultural heritage.
 A handling accident, where a single item is dropped and damaged, is also an example of physical forces but may not be considered a 'disaster' in the context of disaster planning as the incident likely can be dealt with as part of regular day-to-day business.
-Events considered 'disasters' in the context of disaster preparedness tend to be sudden or acute incidents with widespread and disruptive effects (such as natural disasters), which require a substantial redirection of resourcing from normal business.
+Events considered 'disasters' in the context of disaster preparedness tend to be sudden or acute incidents with widespread and disruptive effects (such as natural disasters), which require a substantial redirection of resourcing from a normal business.
 The type of events included in an organisations disaster preparedness plan will depend on their risk appetite.
 Examples of disasters affecting cultural organisations and cultural heritage are given below using the 'agents of deterioration' category headings.

 Natural disasters are usually dictated by region and climate.
 They may be predictable to a degree (in that some geographic locations are known to be more prone to earthquakes, hurricanes etc.) but the exact timing and intensity of natural disasters is uncertain.
 Examples of natural disasters include hurricanes, tornados, floods, blizzards, landslides, earthquakes and their aftershocks, bushfires or wildfires, and sandstorms or dust storms.
 These types of hazards can cause extreme structural and object damage to museums and cultural heritage sites.
 Many such disasters have resulted in loss of life and livelihoods in addition to loss or damage to cultural heritage.
 Some types of natural disasters are becoming more likely and more severe due to anthropogenic climate change, placing many cultural heritage sites at greater risk.